Bibimbap: History

 Ordinary people ate bibimbap on the eve of the lunar new year.
 The people at that time felt that they had to get rid of all the leftover side dishes before the new year.
 The solution to this problem was to put all the leftovers in a bowl of rice and mix them together.
 Farmers ate bibimbap during farming season as it was the easiest way to make food for a large number of people.
 Bibimbap came from early rural Koreans taking leftover vegetables, sometimes having meat, with rice and mixing them in a bowl.
 This was cheap and did not require all of the time and space of a traditional meal.

 The Collected Works of Oju written by Yi Gyu-gyeong (1788–1856), recorded numerous varieties of bibimbap including such ingredients as hoe, shad, prawn, salted shrimp, shrimp roe, gejang, wild chive, fresh cucumber, gim flakes, gochujang, soybean sprout, and various vegetables.
 It was also stated here that bibimbap was a local specialty of Pyongyang, along with naengmyeon and gamhongno.

 The first known recipe for bibimbap is found in the Siuijeonseo, an anonymous cookbook from the late 19th century.

 The division of Korea in the 20th century caused a cultural divide in the creation of bibimbap, with two types related to both North and South Korea.
 The most famous regions for traditional bibimbap happen to be Pyongyang for its vegetable bibimbap in the North and Jeonju for its Jeonju bibimbap.

 The late 20th century brought about the globalisation of Korean culture, traditions, and food to many areas of the world, with many restaurant chains being opened up in various international airports that encourage the sale of bibimbap.
 Bibimbap started to become widespread in many countries in the West due to its simplicity, cheap cost, and delicious taste.
 Many airlines connecting to South Korea via Seoul and Busan began to serve it, and it was accepted more globally as a popular Korean dish.
-Bibimbap has also been described as a symbol of the Korean culture to non-Koreans due to Korea becoming more acceptable to foreigners and multicultural traditions.
+Bibimbap has also been described as a symbol of the Korean culture to non-Koreans due to Korea becoming more accessible to foreigners and multicultural traditions.